United States Navy Armed Guard: Unit composition

 The United States Navy Armed Guard (USNAG) were U.S. Navy gun crews consisting of Gunner's Mates, Coxswains and Boatswains, Radiomen, Signalmen, an occasional Pharmacist's Mate serving at sea on merchant ships; toward the end of the war a few radar men joined the crews.
 The Armed Guard served on Allied merchant marine ships in every theatre of the war.
 Initially, a shortage of trained officers found chiefs and even petty officers in command; later a single commissioned officer would be in charge.

+The most common armament mounted on merchant ships were the MK II 20mm Oerlikon autocannon and the 3"/50, 4"/50, and 5"/38 deck guns.

 Duty

 The assignment as an Armed Guardsman was often dreaded because of the constant danger.
-Merchant ships were slow, unwieldy, and because of their lack of armor, firepower, and the important cargoes they carried, priority targets of submarines and planes.
+The important cargoes that merchant ships carried made them priority targets of enemy submarines and planes.
+Merchant ships were vulnerable, being slow and unwieldy, while lacking armor and having light firepower at best.
 Furthermore, merchant ships were among the last to receive updated equipment.
 Early on in the war, some ships only had a few machine guns, so the crews painted telephone poles to imitate the barrels of larger guns.
-The most common armament mounted on merchant ships were the MK II 20mm Oerlikon autocannon and the 3"/50, 4"/50, and 5"/38 deck guns.

 When practicable, the Navy Armed Guard aboard a merchant ship would provide cross-training to merchant crew members in the use of the guns in the event of casualties.
 The Navy Armed Guardsmen would typically sail round trip on the same ship, occasionally they would get a different assignment upon reaching their destination depending on Allied convoy schedules.